 The Heart Foundation was established in 1959 and since then has played a leading role in decreasing the incidence of death from heart disease by almost 70%.
 Despite this success, heart disease remains the biggest cause of premature death in Australia today and the Heart Foundation works to help all Australians live longer healthier lives.

-The Australian Government introduced new legislation that came into force on 21 December 2001 to protect the privacy of individuals.
-This legislation comprises 10 National Privacy Principles that apply to private sector organisations.
-You can find out more about these principles by calling the Office of the Privacy Commissioner on 1300 36 39 92 or through their website at www.privacy.gov.au.
+The Australian Government introduced new legislation, effective 12 March 2014, which further protects the privacy of individuals.
+These principles replace the National Privacy Principles that came into force on 21 December 2001.
+You can find out more about these principles by calling the Office of the Australian Information Commissioner on 1300 36 39 92 or through their website at http://www.oaic.gov.au/

 The Heart Foundation respects and upholds your right to privacy protection under the National Privacy Principles in regulating how we collect, use, disclose and hold your personal information.
 We have a detailed policy and set of procedures to ensure that only authorised staff have access to your personal information and that it remains confidential and is only used for appropriate purposes and in accordance with this notice.